rumspeed/simple-side-tab/readme.txt

 Need an effective way to highlight a conversion page?
 This plugin will help.

-= New features =
+= New feature =
-* the tab is no longer displayed on the page it links to
-* added an option to "Open link in new window"
+* FEATURE: option for left or right location for the tab

 It's easy to use and simple to set up.
 From one simple settings screen, you can: